quire-io/guide/_docs/tasklist-12-filter-sort.md

 ![saved filter list]({{ site.url }}{{ site.baseurl }}/assets/images/filter-sort/saved_filter_list.png)

-**Note:** The saved customized filters will synced to your [Quire mobile app](/guide/mobile-apps/).
+**Note:** The saved customized filters will sync to your [Quire mobile app](/guide/mobile-apps/).
 You won't need to save the filters again.
 {: .notice--warning}

 ## Group your tasks